sydneystockholm/ss-blog/award-winning-design.md

 A few months ago we decided to do something about it.
 A few design iterations later we pushed the new site live.
 While at it, we also spent some time refining our branding.
-We maintain and develop branding for not just our own products - but also some of the talent we work with.
+We maintain and develop branding for not just our own products - but also a majority of the talent we work with.

 While building the website, we used our own technology stack; Our publishing platform for content (which we internally refer to as `Vialoux`), our asset